Kaysims/Grip-Club/README.md

 ## <u>Features :</u>
-The website is designed to be simple and easy to use, this is achieved by using common website features, like a nav bar, an icon, and a contact page.
+The website is designed to be simple and easy to use.
+This is achieved by using common website features, like a nav bar, an icon, and a contact page.
 The site has three pages which are all accessible via the navigation menu.
 * ### Navigation bar:
     * The navigation bar remains fixed and contains links to different parts of the site.
     * The navigation bar is responsive as the hamburger icon allows the menu nav bar to compress on smaller screen sizes, it then has a dropdown function to select the page the user wishes to visit.